le11evan/merchy/README.md

 Link to live site: https://merchygroupeat.netlify.app/

+<h2> * Shortcomings :sad:

+There's a few things we didn't have enough time to finish or add to your site.
+Here's a list:

+<h1> Login Feature
+Login feature connected to a back-end database.
+We didn't get to fully finish our login feature and make it functional for now it is hard-coded in, and can login using email: admin@email.com and password: admin

+<h1> Quiz Feature
+We wanted to requrie a quiz before entering the store page.
+This can maybe prevent bots and resellers.

+<h1> Multiple Artist Stores.
+We also wanted to have a page, right have you login, where people can choose from various artists, and enter different individual artist's stores.

 <h2> 1.
 Cloning and Running App :computer:</h2>

 You can download this app to your local using `git clone https://github.com/le11evan/merchy.git` command on your bash.
 Then open your terminal in the folder that you cloned and open your command line, use `npm install` command.
 This command will install all the dependencies that we used in the app.
 Then you can use `npm start` command to run the app on your localhost:3000.